dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 Google has a number of suggestions for what fields should be captured in the `dataLayer`, and how they should be labelled.
 Those can be found [here] [datalayer].

 For the most part, these are just _suggestions_.
 However, some of them are more that.
-For example, if you want to use either Google Analytics ecommerce tracking, or Snowplow's own ecommerce tracking (which is closely modelled on Google's approach), you will need to set specific variables in your `dataLayer`.
+For example, if you want to use either Google Analytics ecommerce tracking, or DreamFactory's own ecommerce tracking (which is closely modelled on Google's approach), you will need to set specific variables in your `dataLayer`.
 Instructions on how to do this is covered below in the specific section on [ecommerce tracking](#ecommerce).

 <a name="1.5" />